 Botanical name : Trigonella foenumgraecum Family Name : Fabaceae Common Name : Fenugreek, methi,Trigonella foenumgraecum Flavour Characteristics : Bitter Pungent, Flavour Usage Profile : Foods, Cosmetics, Medicines etc. Part Used : Fruit or seed Specific Gravity: 0.979 to 0.984 @ 20°C Optical Rotation: 10 to 10.8 @ 20°C Refractive Index: 1.4890 to 1.4930 @ 20°C Blends Well With: lavender, rosemary, ylang-ylang, cypress, lemon geranium etc

-Fenugreek oil is obtained from the seed of fenugreek (Trigonella foenum- graecum) and these seeds are known for its health benefits and nutritious qualities.
-When compared to other seed oils fenugreek oil is not cold pressed oil and it is oil obtained from the seeds.
+Fenugreek oil is obtained from the seed of fenugreek (Trigonella foenum- graecum) and these seeds are known for their health benefits and nutritious qualities.
+When compared to other seed oils, fenugreek oil is not cold pressed oil and its oil is obtained from the seeds.
 It contains many volatile organic compounds and is widely used in aromatherapy.
-The procedure used for the extraction of the oil is steam distillation.
+The procedure used for extraction of the oil is steam distillation.
 The seeds of fenugreek are rhombus shaped and are used in cooking and also in medicines since ancient times.
-Fenugreek has many health benefits and has mention of it in history
+Fenugreek has many health benefits and has mention of it in history.

 Prevents Free Radical Damage